Arkhangelsk Clinical Tuberculosis Dispensary in Arkhangelsk, northern Russia, January 2020.

-In Moscow and St. Petersburg, we continue our partnership with two community-based NGOs, offering healthcare to vulnerable people, including those living with HIV.
-The current project has been running since 2020 and has expanded its support from COVID-19 to additional infectious diseases.
+In Moscow and St. Petersburg, we continue our partnership with two community-based NGOs, offering healthcare to vulnerable people, including those with HIV.
+The project has been running since 2020 and has expanded its support from COVID-19 to additional infectious diseases.

 UKRAINE.
 Pisky.
 22 February 2022.
 A school destroyed during the fighting.
 MSF has been working in eastern Ukraine for the last eight years, trying to improve access to health care for remote, conflict-affected populations.